MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/shared-schema.md

 3. Mount the database, which was used by the tenant, as a designated tenant database on the same [!INCLUDE[nav_server_md](includes/nav_server_md.md)] instance as before.

     ```
-   Mount-NAVTenantDatabase -ServerInstance '[nav_server_instance_name]' -Id '[tenant_database_id]' -DatabaseName '[exTest_Database'
+    Mount-NAVTenantDatabase -ServerInstance '[nav_server_instance_name]' -Id '[tenant_database_id]' -DatabaseName '[exisiting_database_name]' -DatabaseServer '[server_name]\[database_instance]'
--DatabaseServer localhost\NAVDEMO
     ```

-by using the Mount-NAVTenantdatabase cmdlet.
-    3. Synchronize the tenant database with the application by using the Sync-NAVTenantDatabase cmdlet.
+ 3. Synchronize the tenant database with the application.

+    Use the Sync-NAVTenantDatabase cmdlet to synchronize the database schema in a tenant database with the schema in the application database.

-    4. Mount the tenant to the tenant database by using the Mount-NAVTenant cmdlet.
+4. Assign the existing tenant to the tenant database and mount it to the server instance.

-    For more information, see [Managing Tenants in a Shared Schema Database](manage-tenant-shared-schema.md).
+    ```
+    Mount-NAVTenant -ServerInstance DynamicsNAV -Tenant 'Tenant1-1' -TenantDatabaseID 'TenantSharedDatabase1'
+    ```

 ## See Also